sst/guide/showcase.md

 #### [Seed](https://seed.run)

 [Seed](https://seed.run) is a service that helps you deploy, manage, and monitor your Serverless Framework applications on AWS.
-It is built completely on the Serverless Stack.
+It is built completely on SST.

 [![Seed screenshot](/assets/showcase/seed.png)](https://seed.run)

 ### Share Your App

-Have you built something using the Serverless Stack?
+Have you built something using SST?
 We would love to feature it and show it off to the world!
 Just [send us an email with a link and a short description](mailto:{{ site.email }}?subject=Built%20with%20Serverless%20Stack).